We recently headed to ArtSector Gallery and Chimney Cafe 360 in Binangonan, Rizal. Is it worth the visit? Let’s find out.

 During this COVID season, they are open from Tuesdays to Sundays from 2 pm to 6:30 pm and NO RESERVATIONS ARE REQUIRED–unless you’re availing of their drone package or you’re holding an event.

-They only allow around 25 people at a time–but it felt like there were more when we were there.
+They only allow 25 people at a time–but it felt like there were more when we were there.
 In any case, you can wait for people to leave.
 During weekends, you can get and ArtSector entrance pass online 2 days before your visit.
 You can get a slot by contacting them on their Facebook page. f Tip: You may want to secure a slot if you’re coming from some faraway place!

 What to Expect in ArtSector Gallery and Chimney Cafe 360

-The place is in a pretty liblib area and there are no attractions in the immediate surroundings, other than the Eastridge Shooting Range that we saw while getting lost.
+The place is in a pretty liblib area and there are no attractions in the immediate surroundings.
+Well, that is other than the Eastridge Shooting Range that we saw while getting lost.
 There are other places to visit in Rizal though so you can take further tours if you have time.

-There’s available parking for cars and motorcycles for no extra fee.
-You need to have your own vehicle with you if you plan to visit here.
+Parking is available for cars and motorcycles for no extra fee.
+You NEED to have your own vehicle with you if you plan to visit here.
 It’s nestled pretty deep into Eastridge and it might be challenging to commute.

 Food and Drinks